Hebrew Institute of Riverdale

 The congregation is known for its pioneering of women's participation in prayer and Torah study.
 The synagogue introduced one Friday night "the first woman to lead this service in an established Orthodox synagogue in front of a mixed congregation."

 History

-The Hebrew Institute of Riverdale was founded in 1971 in a boiler room of the Whitehall Building off the Henry Hudson Parkway by thirty-five families, former members of the Hebrew Institute of University Heights in the Bronx who had moved to Riverdale.
+The congregation was founded in 1924 as the Hebrew Institute of University Heights.
+Due to changing demographics in the Bronx, the congregation relocated to Riverdale in 1971, and renamed itself as the Hebrew Institute of Riverdale, establishing itself in rented premises in a boiler room of the Whitehall Building off the Henry Hudson Parkway.
 In 1973, Avi Weiss, who had finished his training at Yeshiva University a few years earlier, became the synagogue's rabbi.
 The congregation met at the Whitehall apartment building in the early years, before constructing a permanent building in 1980.

 The Hebrew Institute became known for its activism in the campaign to free Soviet Jewry and in defense of Israel.

-The congregation has grown to 850 families, and has served as a platform for Weiss's rabbinical advocacy.
+The congregation has grown to 850 families and served as a platform for Weiss's rabbinical advocacy.
 The Jerusalem Post has called the Hebrew Institute "a training ground for young Modern Orthodox rabbis who go on to take over congregations of their own".